2570 BC: The Great Pyramid of Giza Completed

 1917: The Gantt chart Developed by Henry Gantt (1861-1919)

 One of the forefathers of project management, Henry Gantt, is best-known for creating his self-named scheduling diagram, the Gantt chart.
 It was a radical idea and an innovation of worldwide importance in the 1920s.
 One of its first uses was on the Hoover Dam project started in 1931.
-Gantt charts are still in use today and form an important part of the project managers' toolkit.
+Gantt charts are still in use today and form an essential part of the project managers' toolkit.

 1956: The American Association of Cost Engineers (now AACE International) Formed